 With so much volatility and uncertainty all over the world, worried investors – like me – are reassessing their portfolios.
-The impact that political decisions can have on a traditional investment – like stocks and bonds – is definitely cause for worry and a reason to seek safety in hard assets.
+The impact that political decisions can have on traditional investments – like stocks and bonds – is definitely cause for worry and a reason to seek safety in hard assets.
 Look at the Brexit vote in the United Kingdom in mid-2016.

 The London stock market dropped significantly in the wake of the Brexit vote, plunging by nearly 9%.
 A report from Morningstar showed that worries over the Brexit referendum results prompted investors to withdraw £5.7 billion from UK equity funds in early July 2016.
 Also, against the U.S. dollar, the pound quickly dropped to its lowest level in more than 30 years.

 Other European markets also dropped following the surprise result, with many posting larger losses than the London markets.
 Germany’s DAX index fell by nearly 7%, while the French CAC dropped by 8%.
 Stocks in Ireland closed with a loss of nearly 8%.

 The flight to safety also caused bond yields to plunge to record lows across the globe, making it even harder for investors to get decent income.
 The government bond rally pushed yields on over $10 trillion in global bonds below zero, most notably the 10-year German bond yield – known as the bund – which spent three sessions in negative territory; for the first time in history.
 In Switzerland, the yield on the country’s 30 year bond turned negative for the first time ever.